RolandChristensen/developer-journal/_drafts/git.md

 The easiest approach is to search the internet for a .gitignore file for the type of project you are using and add the .gitignore file to the root folder.
 Otherwise, do some research to figure out how to write your own and carefully add each file, folder, or file pattern you want to ignore now.

-Regardless, it is a good idea to carefully monitor all the files using `$git status` afte any change and ignore any files that are not necessary and waste space.
+Regardless, it is a good idea to carefully monitor all the files using `git status` after any change and ignore any files that are not necessary and waste space.
 Look for files that have a noticable pattern you can ignore instead of each file individually, such as files that have a UUID or date as part of the filename.

-Once done do another `$git status` and see the difference between the last status and this one.
+Once done do another `git status` and see the difference between the last status and this one.

 # Git Add
 This command will add files to the staging area (a.k.a. this command will stage files).
 In other words each file added or staged is ready to be committed, which means that it will be ready to be pushed to a remote server.
-Try each one of these commands in order and do a `$ git status` after each one to see the difference.
+Try each one of these commands in order and do a `git status` after each one to see the difference.
 `$ git add {filename.ext}` or `$ git add {path/to/file.ext}`: to add a single file.
 `$ git add {path/to/directory/}`: to add a directory.